bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 Some of the components you write will comprise more than pure markup.
 You may want to affect the styling and behavior of a component as well.
 For a conceptual overview of this architecture, [read our Components introduction](/docs/components#the-subtle-interplay-of-html-css--javascript).

 The easiest way to write frontend component code using "vanilla" web APIs is to wrap your component in a custom element.
 You can then apply CSS directly to that component from a stylesheet, and even add interactivity via JavaScript.
-Here's a "trifecta" example:
+Here's a "trifecta" example (all the files would live in the same folder as the Ruby component):

 ```html
 <!-- output from your component template aka `alert.html.erb` -->